remix-run/react-router/docs/components/nav-link.md

 **A note on links to the root route**

 `<NavLink to="/">` is an exceptional case because _every_ URL matches `/`.
-To avoid this matching every single route by default, it effectively ignores the `end` prop and only matches when you're at the home route.
+To avoid this matching every single route by default, it effectively ignores the `end` prop and only matches when you're at the root route.

 ## `caseSensitive`